 So how does this affect prices?

-If this sounds like a case study on supply and demand, then you are correct.
-As you might assume, older air conditioners may have more leaks and need repairs.
-Any units that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
+If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are correct.
+As you might assume, older air conditioners more often have leaks and need repairs.
+Any systems that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
 Prices have only gone up due to scarcity.

 Remember that in order to buy R22, you must be an EPA-certified technician.
-So, the typical homeowner isn’t able to purchase a cylinder themselves.
-Plus, there are some firm regulations now on how refrigerant must be reclaimed and recycled, which adds to the cost.
+So, the average homeowner isn’t able to purchase a cylinder themselves.
+Plus, there are some firm regulations now on how refrigerant must be reclaimed and recycled, which raises the price.
 This expense is passed on to the homeowner as companies must cover the increased overhead connected to R22 repairs.
-There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.
+There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.

 So, how does this impact you?

 If you’re thinking, “Wow, this is starting to sound expensive,” you’re correct, it is.
-This is why when our experts come out to review your unit we check to see what refrigerant your unit uses, and lots of cases, we’ll advise an upgrade as a result of the increasing cost of maintaining an R22 air conditioner.
+This is why when our experts come out to review your unit we check to see what refrigerant your unit uses, and lots of cases, we’ll advise an upgrade due to the increasing cost of maintaining an R22 air conditioner.

 How do I know if my unit uses R22?

 If your home has an air conditioning system that was built before 2010, your AC will typically have R22.
-However, if you installed your air conditioner after January 1, 2010, then your system may not have R22.
-You can check the type of refrigerant your system runs on by checking the appliance’s nameplate.
-This nameplate is normally found on the outdoor condenser of your central air conditioning system.
-If you can’t locate it, you can check your user’s manual.
+However, if you installed your air conditioner after January 1, 2010, then your unit may not have R22.
+You can see the type of refrigerant your system runs on by checking the appliance’s nameplate.
+This nameplate is usually found on the outdoor condenser of your central air conditioning system.
+If you can’t locate it, you can read your user’s manual.
 Otherwise, you can call your local Service Experts center.
 If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know right away if your unit uses R22.

 Instead of Freon, use Puron

-The industry has made the switch from R22 to R410a, which you may know by the brand name Puron.
+The industry has moved from R22 to R410a, which you may know by the brand name Puron.
 For the rest of this article, we’ll use the name R410a (although Puron is a familiar brand, there are other companies that make R410a).
 There are some serious benefits to switching from an R22 air conditioning unit to one that uses R410a.
-It has a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.
+It offers a higher safety rating tests than R22.

-You may have read about “drop-in” replacements for R22.
+You may have heard of “drop-in” replacements for R22.
 We strongly recommend against this route.
-Normally a homeowner who is anxious about the cost of replacing their system seeks out an alternative, and this sounds like an easy solution.
-It often costs the homeowner more money, and almost always voids the manufacturer warranty.
+Normally a homeowner who is anxious about the cost of replacing their system seeks out an alternative, and this appears to be an easy solution.
+It usually costs the homeowner more money, and almost always voids the manufacturer warranty.
 The reality about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.
-The phrase “drop-in” is suggesting retrofitting a system, which when done properly can cost the homeowner as much, or more, money than buying a new unit that uses R410a.
-In part, this is because different refrigerants function at different pressure levels and need different parts to run, which forces the technician to replace the most expensive components of your system to be compatible with the new refrigerant.
-If this crucial step is missed, your system will quickly stop working, and you’ll be forced to install a new unit anyway.
+The phrase “drop-in” is referring to retrofitting a system, which when done properly can cost the homeowner as much, or more, money than installing a new unit that uses R410a.
+In part, this is because different refrigerants function at different pressure levels and require different parts to run, which forces the technician to replace the most expensive components of your system to be compatible with the new refrigerant.
+If this crucial step is skipped, your system will quickly stop working, and you’ll be forced to install a new unit anyway.
+If you insist on exploring drop-ins, then consult with an HVAC specialist to determine your best replacement refrigerant.

-Your manufacturer will probably not pay for the parts to make this swap because retrofitting your AC system will likely void the warranty.
-It’s typically just a temporary fix, but purchasing a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.
+Your manufacturer will possibly not pay for the parts to make this swap because retrofitting your AC system will likely void the warranty.
+It’s typically just a temporary fix, but buying a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.

 It’s better to discuss pricing choices with your HVAC provider if you’re worried about cost.
-At Service Experts Heating & Air Conditioning, we offer financing that makes a replacement doable, and we keep track of any manufacturer and utility rebates that would make it easier to manage a surprising replacement.
-To reduce the chances of an emergency on a hot day, lots of our customers decide to do a pre-emptive replacement, and replace an old AC before it breaks down.
-If you’re thinking the same thing, then you’re in good company!
+At Service Experts Heating & Air Conditioning, we have financing available that makes a replacement doable, and we monitor for any manufacturer and utility rebates that would make it easier to manage a surprising replacement.
+To reduce the chances of an emergency on a hot day, lots of our customers decide to do a pre-emptive replacement, and replace an old system before it breaks down.
+If you’re of a similar mind, then you’re in good company!

 If your unit was built after 2010, you’re probably safe